School Resource Officers

 Each SRO has received training in implicit bias and has partnered with Dublin City Schools to examine implicit bias and inclusion.

-Meet the SROs who work to keep your students safe throughout the school year.
+Meet the SROs working to keep your students safe throughout the school year.

 Officer Chad Patrick – Grizzell Middle School